Speed

 Movement

-Hands outline rectangle, then separate slightly
+Hands outline a vertical rectangle, then move slightly apart

 🔄